sdesabbata/granolarr/docs/practicals/bookdown/224_P_Reproducibility.md

 As granolarr is a public repository, you can clone it, edit it as you wish and push it to your own copy of the repository.
 However, contributing your edits to the original repository would require a few further steps.
 Check out the [GitHub help pages](https://help.github.com/en/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork) if you are interested.

-## Exercise 5.3

-Create a new repository for an R project exploring the presence of the different living arrangements in Leicester among both the different categories of the 2011 Output Area Classification and deciles of Index of Multiple Deprivations.
-Create the repository, clone it to RStudio Server as a new R project, and copy the required data in the project folder.
-Create an RMarkdown document and write your analysis, including:

-- an introduction to the data and the aims of the project;
-- a justification of the analysis methods;
-- the code and related results;
-- and a discussion of the results within the same document.